cosmos/cosmos-sdk/docs/light/getting_started.md

 # Getting Started

-To start a rest server, we need to specify the following parameters:
+To start a REST server, we need to specify the following parameters:
 | Parameter   | Type      | Default                 | Required | Description                                          |
 | ----------- | --------- | ----------------------- | -------- | ---------------------------------------------------- |
 | chain-id    | string    | null                    | true     | chain id of the full node to connect                 |